Tomato Gravy | Red Sauce

 How absolutely fun Marta.
 I wonder if one of your parents grew up with a friend that called it gravy and then adapted it. 🙂 Thanks for letting me know.

-Love this recipe- it seems super versatile and able to go with a variety of different dishes.
+Love this recipe- it super versatile and able to go with a variety of different dishes.
 Thanks!

 Thanks so much Jo!
 Hubby wants me to make it a lot and I comply! 🙂